NathanRLiu/acm-su-25-ai-team-1/README.md

 * Ensured zero mean and unit variance for optimal model performance
 * Prevented feature dominance due to different scales

+**Note:** We didn't encode the independent and dependent variables because all of the values in the csv file are already floats.
+Encoding is only needed when there is categorical data or labels that need to be converted to numerical values.

 The first few rows of our cleaned DataFrame look like this:

 | f | alpha | c | U_infinity | delta | SSPL |